PSRahul/ml-ensemble-methods/README.md

 Trained an soft-voting classifier based on Random Forests and Support Vector Machine for the MNIST dataset.
 Achieved an test accuracy of 97.42%

-A stacking classifier was trained based on Random forests , extremely randomized Forests and Support Vector Machine for the MNIST dataset.Resulted in a test accuracy of 97.08%
+A stacking classifier was also trained based on Random forests , extremely randomized Forests and Support Vector Machine for the MNIST dataset.Resulted in a test accuracy of 97.08%

 Frameworks used - Scikit-Learn